-- The results of the external assessment of Internal Audit which must be performed every 5 years wef April 2013 (n.b. this must be performed by 2018) - Regular updates on Progress against High Level Recommendations - The Annual Outturn Report including results of anti-fraud and corruption work / special investigations - Copies of Fraud-Watch Publication - A copy of the audit report for those reviews given an opinion of "Limited Assurance" - A copy of the audit report for all major special investigations (i.e. those areas where the potential loss is greater than £10,000). - A copy of the audit report/ briefing note for those reviews awarded the greatest risk score irrespective of opinion (The top 10 risk areas within the Audit Plan)
+- The annual audit plan - The annual assessment of Internal Audit to ensure that it meets the requirements set out in the Accounts and Audit Regulations 2015 and UK Public Sector Internal Audit Standards - The results of the external assessment of Internal Audit which must be performed every 5 years wef April 2013 (n.b. this must be performed by 2018) - Regular updates on progress against High Level Recommendations - The annual outturn report including results of anti-fraud and corruption work / special investigations - Copies of Fraud-Watch Publication - A copy of the audit report for those reviews given an opinion of "Limited Assurance" - A copy of the audit report for all major special investigations (i.e. those areas where the potential loss is greater than £10,000) - A copy of the audit report/ briefing note for those reviews awarded the greatest risk score irrespective of opinion (The top 10 risk areas within the Audit Plan).